 • Strategic, creative litigation

-• Administrative and policy advocacy
+• Visionary, effective policy advocacy

 The Center's climate program has:

-• In August 2007, won a landmark case challenging federal suppression of climate science.
+• In August 2007 won a landmark case challenging federal suppression of climate science.
 Under the Global Change Research Act of 1990, we argued that the Bush administration must complete a research plan and scientific assessment of climate change impacts in the United States.
 The court agreed, ordering the government to produce the overdue reports by May 2008.

-• Along with 350.org, petitioned the U.S. EPA to set a national, science-based pollution cap of 350 ppm for CO2 under the Clean Air Act.
+• Along with 350.org, petitioned the EPA to set a national, science-based pollution cap of 350 ppm for CO2 under the Clean Air Act.